munificent/craftinginterpreters/book/strings.md

 In this book, I try not to shy away from the gnarly problems you'll run into in a real language implementation.
-We might not always use the most sophisticated *solution* -- it's an intro book after all -- but I don't think it's fair to pretend the problem doesn't exist at all.
+We might not always use the most sophisticated *solution* -- it's an intro book after all -- but I don't think it's honest to pretend the problem doesn't exist at all.
 However, I did skirt around one really nasty conundrum: deciding how to represent strings.